<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=723721866593566&amp;ev=PageView&amp;noscript=1">

 Who pays for a post-wedding brunch?

-In recent years, the tradition of who pays for the post-wedding brunch has become more flexible and personalized.
-While it used to be primarily the responsibility of the bride's family, couples now have the freedom to decide who takes on this financial obligation.
-Many couples choose to cover the costs themselves as a way to extend their gratitude to guests and continue the celebration.
-This shift in responsibility reflects the modern trend of couples taking a more active role in their wedding planning and expenses.
-By assuming the costs of the post-wedding brunch, couples can ensure that the event aligns perfectly with their vision and create memorable moments for their loved ones.
+In recent times, the convention regarding who pays for the post-wedding brunch has evolved to become more adaptable and individualized.
+While it was once predominantly the duty of the bride's family, couples today have the autonomy to determine who will handle this financial responsibility.
+Many couples opt to finance the brunch themselves as a means of expressing gratitude to their guests and prolonging the celebration.
+This change in responsibility highlights the contemporary trend of couples taking a more proactive role in managing their wedding planning and expenses.
+By covering the costs of the post-wedding brunch, couples can ensure that the event aligns with their personal vision and provides cherished experiences for their loved ones.

 Who attends a post-wedding brunch?